Stat (system call): Data structure

 POSIX.1 does not require st_rdev, st_blocks and st_blksize members; these fields are defined as part of XSI option in the Single Unix Specification.

 In older versions of POSIX.1 standard, the time-related fields were defined as st_atime, st_mtime and st_ctime, and were of type time_t.
 Since the 2008 version of the standard, these fields were renamed to st_atim, st_mtim and st_ctim, respectively, of type struct timespec, since this structure provides a higher resolution time unit.
 For the sake of compatibility, implementations can define the old names in terms of the tv_sec member of struct timespec.
 For example, st_atime can be defined as st_atim.tv_sec.

-The struct stat structure includes at least the following members: